Curriculum links – Year 5

 Explore ways you can get involved in the work of Parliament with this in-depth video.
 Find out how you can get informed about the work of the Parliament, contact and vote for members of parliament, petition the Parliament and participate in parliamentary inquiries.

-These large posters show the Senate and the House of Representatives chambers.
-They are ideal for display in the classroom and provide students who have not visited Parliament House with a sense of the colour and size of each chamber.
+These large posters show the Senate and the House of Representatives.
+They are ideal for display in the classroom and provide students who have not visited Parliament House with a sense of the colour and size of the 2 houses of the Australian Parliament.

 Other useful PEO resources